 NOTE: Choose one of the following lens system options

 - a.
-Fixed inner no intermediate up to five perforated outer lenses. - b.
-Fixed inner one intermediate up to three perforated outer lenses. - c.
-Fixed inner one intermediate no perforated outer.
+Fixed inner one intermediate up to three perforated outer lenses. - b.
+Fixed inner one intermediate no perforated outer. - c.
+Fixed inner one rectangular no perforated outer.

 9.1.1 Perforated Outer Lenses